Koko-66/teaze/TESTING.md

 Each view file has been checked with [Pep 8 online check](http://pep8online.com/) validator.
 The development took place also in an environment  with enabled linters: pylint, flake8 and cornflakes-linter (VS Code extensions).
 Some errors raised by Pep 8 refer to the length of links to code refernced in comments and have not been resolved.
 HTML and CSS were checked in their relevant W3C validators and results with some notes on remaining errors and warnings are available [here](https://github.com/Koko-66/teaze/blob/main/static/data/CSS%20and%20HTML%20validation.pdf).
-Lighthouse reports can be accessed [here]
+The deployed application was also checked with __Lighthouse__ and some reports can be accessed [here](https://github.com/Koko-66/teaze/tree/main/static/data/lighthouse_reports).

 ## <a name="programmatic-testing"></a>Programmatic testing
 In addition to testing the code during the development using various print statments, the code was also tested programmatically using Unittest.